In order to bring you the best organic produce, some ingredients may differ from those depicted.

 Soak the sun-dried tomatoes; cook the onion and potatoes

-- Finely chop the sun-dried tomatoes.
+- Very finely chop the sun-dried tomatoes.
 In a small bowl, soak the sun-dried tomatoes in very hot tap water until softened, about 10 minutes.
 Drain, pat dry, and return to the bowl.

 - Peel the onion and cut in half lengthwise, then crosswise into ¼-inch-thick slices.

-- Scrub or peel the potatoes; thinly slice the potatoes crosswise into ¼-inch-thick slices.
+- Scrub or peel the potatoes; cut the potatoes crosswise into ¼-inch-thick slices.

 Prep and cook the fish

 - Pat the fish dry with a paper towel; season lightly with salt and pepper.

-In a large frying pan over medium-high heat, warm 1 to 2 tablespoons oil until hot but not smoking.
+In another large frying pan over medium-high heat, warm 1 to 2 tablespoons oil until hot but not smoking.

 Add the fish and cook until lightly browned on the bottom side, 1 to 2 minutes for sole, 4 to 5 minutes for halibut and salmon.
 Turn and cook until the flesh is opaque and flaky, 1 to 2 minutes for sole, 2 to 4 minutes for halibut and salmon.

 Add the fish, skin side down, and cook until the skin is crisp, 3 to 5 minutes.
 Turn and cook until the flesh is opaque and flaky, 2 to 4 minutes.